Fond Memories

 I watched my mom’s face.
 She was calculating the damage to my reputation and what needed to be done with damage control.
 She was hosting Easter.
 She would be calling every family member.
 She would put a stop to it.

 Me: Mom.
 I don’t care if they think I’m a bad mom.
 I know I’m not.
 Hell, I know I’m a better parent than they are.
 They just can’t wrap their minds around not spanking your kid and being ok if your kid decides to wear nail polish.
 I don’t rule my children with an iron fist.
-The only thing I care is that no one judges Evan.
+The only thing I care is that no one judges Tornado E.

 I hugged my mom.
 Speaking of kids, I decided to make sure mine weren’t causing trouble somewhere.
 I started walking out the door.